You are here

 The Bottom Line is the biweekly student newspaper, the “voice” of Columbia Business School.
 Cluster Reporters are responsible for writing at least three informative, thought-provoking and insightful articles inspired by cluster member experiences per semester.
 Reporters are also responsible for submitting cluster photos for possible inclusion in every Bottom Line issue.

 The University Senate regulates inter-faculty affairs and considers issues of University-wide concern.
-The student body elects two senators who act as the official representatives for all Business School students; they report to the GBA Council on University Senate proceedings at least once each semester.
+The student body elects two senators who act as the official representatives for all Business School students; they report to the Student Government Council on University Senate proceedings at least once each semester.
 Senators are elected at the beginning of the fall term.
-The second-year senator serves as a member of the GBA Executive Committee.
+The second-year senator serves as a member of the Student Government Executive Committee.

 At Columbia Business School, we believe that diversity strengthens any community or business model and brings it greater success.